alialobidm/metamask-design-system/docs/package-migration-process-guide.md

 - Use the script to ensure that the tags have the correct package name prefixes.

-2. Create a fork of the metamask module template for testing, and push the ported tags to the test fork.
+2. Create a fork of the metamask design system for testing, and push the ported tags to the test fork.

 - **Do not run the script against `MetaMask/metamask-design-system` before testing it on a fork.**